misterbisson/bcms/readme.txt

 Make WordPress a better CMS.
 Create a post loop in a widget.
 Lazy load widgets.
 More shortcodes.
 More good.

-= Stats =

-1. Tracks page loads across your WordPress site
-1. Works with caching plugins
-1. Shows you what's popular, what's growing in popularity, and what's declining
-1. Shows you what categories and tags are most popular
-1. Tracks the search terms readers use to find your site (and highlights those terms on the page)

 = Widgets =

 bCMS widgets include: